-Building a reputable business network is key a key determinant of success for small businesses because people prefer to do business with people they know, like and trust rather than a complete stranger.
+Building a reputable business network is key to success for small businesses because people prefer to do business with people they know, like, and trust rather than strangers.

-Today, successful business development is contingent upon building trusted relationships and leveraging those relationships to meet new prospects that could end-up driving revenue growth.
-It is vital that you continuously grow and nurture these relationships, as a large percentage of your business growth will come from your business network.
+Today, successful business development is contingent upon building trusted relationships and leveraging those relationships to meet new prospects that could drive revenue growth.
+Therefore, it is vital that you continuously grow and nurture these relationships, as a large percentage of your business growth will come from your business network.

-Business networking is an effective low-cost marketing method for developing sales opportunities and contacts, based on referrals and introductions either face-to-face at meetings and gatherings, or by other contact methods such as phone, email, and increasingly social and business networking websites.
+Business networking is an effective, low-cost marketing method for developing sales opportunities and contacts, based on referrals and introductions face-to-face at meetings and gatherings or by other contact methods such as phone, email, and increasingly social and business networking websites.

-Here are five of the most important networking tips and build and grow your small business network.
+Here are five of the most essential networking tips and build and growing your small business network.

 1. BE SOCIAL.